-Professional Standards conducts internal affairs investigations and also performs other duties for the Chief of Police, such as managing the Texas Police Chiefs Association Foundation Best Practices Recognition Program, maintaining requirements mandated by the Texas Commission on Law Enforcement (TCOLE), conducting background investigations of potential employees, and coordinating in-service training.
+Professional Standards conducts internal affairs investigations and also performs other duties for the Chief of Police, such as ensuring compliance with the Texas Police Chiefs Association Foundation Best Practices Recognition Program, maintaining requirements mandated by the Texas Commission on Law Enforcement (TCOLE), conducting background investigations of potential employees, and coordinating in-service training.

 If you see a police department employee perform outstanding work, please let us know about it.
 You can commend an employee by writing a letter to the Chief of Police at:

 Cleburne Police Department